-There must contain zero copyrighted material present on the website, unless the team has an expressed permission from the content creator to use it in such a fashion.
+There must not contain copyrighted material on the website, unless the team has expressed permission from the content creator to use it in such a fashion.
 If the website is themed around an existing work, it must be clearly mentioned and credited.